sifferman/labs-with-cva6/labs/branch-prediction.md

     * Local branch prediction
     * Global branch prediction
 2. Define BHT, BTB and RAS.
 What are they used for?
 3. Look at [frontend.sv](https://github.com/openhwgroup/cva6/blob/6deffb27d7f031341e33e84c422a19e39095aa6c/core/frontend/frontend.sv).
-What are the 4 types of instructions that the branch predictor handles, and how are they handled.
+What are the 4 types of instructions that the branch predictor handles, and how are they handled?
-4. What kind of dynamic branch predictor does CVA6 use?
+4. How is a branch resolution handled?
-5. How is a branch resolution handled?
+5. What kind of dynamic branch predictor does CVA6 use?
 6. Provide a GitHub permalink to where in `ariane_pkg` the branch predictor structs are defined.
 7. When can more than 1 instruction be fetched per cycle?